mdhasanemam/NSU_Sheba/README.md

+**# NSU Sheba - CSE299 Project**
-NSU Sheba is your CSE299 project designed to be a comprehensive web-based student management system tailored for the North South University (NSU) community.
-It focuses on providing solutions to common student needs while promoting collaboration, convenience, and improved campus engagement.
+### NSU Sheba is a comprehensive student management web system tailored for the North South University (NSU) community.
+This project was developed as part of the CSE299 course and aims to improve various aspects of student life through a centralized web application.
+It facilitates academic assistance, social engagement, and easy access to essential services using modern web technologies.

-Project Objectives:
+# Project Objectives

-To develop a single platform that simplifies the daily lives of NSU students.
+* To create a single, unified platform to simplify and enhance the NSU student experience.
-To enhance academic support systems, social engagement, and service accessibility.
-To utilize web technologies including PHP, MySQL, HTML/CSS to create an interactive and efficient system.
-Core Features of NSU Sheba:

-Course Helping System: Students can find and connect with peers who can offer academic assistance in specific subjects, fostering a collaborative learning environment.
+* To offer innovative features for academic, social, and service-oriented needs.
+* To develop and demonstrate a robust web-based solution using PHP, MySQL, HTML/CSS.
+# Features
+1. Course Helping System
+ *   Connects students who need assistance with peers offering help in specific courses.
+*    Promotes collaborative learning and mutual academic support within the NSU community.
+2. Food Vendor System

-Food Vendor System: A marketplace where NSU students can buy food items from campus vendors, streamlining food access.
+*  Provides an online platform for students to buy food from campus vendors.
+*  Simplifies food ordering and ensures a seamless experience for students and vendors.
+3. Book Vendor System

-Book Vendor System: Facilitates buying and selling of textbooks and study materials, making it easier for students to acquire essential resources at affordable prices.
+*  Facilitates buying and selling textbooks and other study materials among students.
+*  Helps make learning resources more accessible and affordable.

-Event Management System for Clubs: Allows student clubs to manage, promote, and coordinate events, improving engagement and participation.
+4. Event Management System for Clubs
+ * Allows student clubs to plan, promote, and manage events.

-Poll Creation and Voting System: A democratic module where students can raise agendas, vote on topics, and contribute to campus-wide discussions.
-Voting is restricted to one vote per user and the system deletes agendas that do not reach a specified number of votes within a set timeframe.

-Blood Bank: Enables students to register as blood donors, make blood donation requests, and respond to such requests.
-Donors receive notifications via PHPMailer when they accept a request, ensuring efficient communication and coordination within the NSU community.
-Requests can be removed by users, and donors can only accept a request once per need.
+*  Improves member engagement and streamlines event coordination.
+5. Poll Creation and Voting System
+*  Enables students to create agendas and vote on various topics.
+*  Ensures transparent and democratic decision-making, with features such as single-vote limits, total vote visibility (without revealing identities), and automatic agenda deletion based on timeframes and vote thresholds.
+6. Blood Bank
+ * Registered students can sign up as blood donors or request blood donations.
+*  Donors can respond to requests, and requesters are notified via PHPMailer.
+*  Ensures requests can be accepted only once per need, and users can manage or delete their requests easily.
+7. Tutor System

-Tutor System: Connects students with qualified tutors who can offer subject-specific assistance, fostering academic growth and mutual support.
+ * Connects students with tutors who offer academic assistance in specific subjects.
+*  Enhances academic performance and peer-to-peer support.

-Technical Implementation:
+# Technical Implementation
+### Frontend & Backend:

-Frontend and Backend Technologies: The project leverages PHP for server-side scripting, MySQL for database management, and HTML/CSS for creating user-friendly interfaces.
+Developed using PHP for server-side scripting, MySQL for database management, and HTML/CSS for building intuitive user interfaces.
+### Security:
-Security: Features like OTP verification for secure signup processes and prepared statements for database interactions to prevent SQL injection are included.
+Incorporates OTP verification for signup, PHPMailer for secure communication, and prepared statements for preventing SQL injection.
-User Experience: Careful attention is given to ensure a seamless and engaging user experience, from intuitive navigation to dynamic forms and notifications.
-NSU Sheba represents a thoughtful approach to solving real-world challenges faced by NSU students, making it a meaningful contribution as your CSE299 project.
-The system combines academic support, social services, and innovative modules, demonstrating your ability to create impactful software solutions using web development skills.
+### Database:
+Manages data efficiently with user-friendly tables and optimized queries.Welcome to the NSU_Sheba wiki!